Dismiss Modal

 The signs of dysarthria vary with each person.
 A person with dysarthria may show some or all of the signs listed below.

-• Make certain sounds
+• Make certain sounds.

-• Speak whole sentences clearly
+• Speak whole sentences clearly.

-• Control their tone of voice, volume, or breaks between words
+• Control their tone of voice, volume, or breaks between words.

-• Realize their speech is hard to understand
+• Realize their speech is hard to understand.

-• Control their saliva
+• Control their saliva.

-A person with dysarthria may do the following:
+A person with dysarthria may:

-• Speak certain sounds louder than others
+• Speak certain sounds louder than others.

-• Sound harsh, jerky, breathy, irregular, or raspy during speech
+• Sound harsh, jerky, breathy, irregular, or raspy during speech.

-• Pause for breath in the wrong places
+• Pause for breath in the wrong places.

-• Drop or slur parts of words
+• Drop or slur parts of words.

-• Speak slowly or in a way that sounds hesitant or halting
+• Speak slowly or in a way that sounds hesitant or halting.

 © 2000-2025 The StayWell Company, LLC.
 All rights reserved.
 This information is not intended as a substitute for professional medical care.
 Always follow your healthcare professional's instructions.